 The first part of the evaluation is called the nerve conduction study, which examines how information is sent that allows you do things such as walk or reach and hold objects.
 The speed and number of nerve fibers are evaluated.
 The second part of the evaluation is called the electromyography or ‘EMG.’
 An EMG analyzes the health of the muscles and the nerves that control the muscles both at rest and during muscle contraction.

-The Froedtert and Medical College Sports Medicine Center utilizes on-site digital X-ray technology.
+The Froedtert &MCW Sports Medicine Center utilizes on-site digital X-ray technology.
 Advanced technology allows X-ray images to be viewed and stored digitally with the use of specialized computer software.

-Board-certified Medical College of Wisconsin physicians in the Orthopaedic and Radiology Department are highly specialized in interpreting the X-ray images.
+Our board-certified physicians are highly specialized in interpreting the X-ray images.
 The digital format allows for quick interpretation, results, and explanation from a computer viewing station located right in the physician’s exam room.

 VO2 Max/Anaerobic (Lactate) Threshold Testing